 How to Find Disappeared Desktop Files & Folders on a Mac

-Depending on what caused the data loss, there are different methods we can use to restore your desktop on your Mac.
-You can go back to the last section if you want to jump to specific methods that you think suit your situation – but you can also go through every method on the list if you want to cover all your bases.
+The methods listed below will work if you deleted your desktop files and folders but have a backup or if you haven’t deleted them, but they have suddenly gone missing from your Mac.
+You can go back to the navigation section if you want to jump to specific methods that you think suit your situation – but you can also go through every method on the list if you want to cover all your bases.

 Spotlight is Mac’s super intuitive search tool that uses parameters called “queries” to help users find their files quickly.
 You can even display previews of your files inside Spotlight itself by clicking on it (see example below).
 To launch Spotlight Search, hit (CMD + Space).
 You can then use the following queries to set parameters that will narrow down your search: